 Let’s see what are these, how they differ from Non-Identical Hormones, and why many women are now using them as a safe and effective alternative to HRT.

-Bioidentical Hormone Therapy is the natural response to HRT.
+Body Identical Hormone Therapy is the natural response to HRT.

 They are hormones made from plants estrogen chemical identical to human-produced hormones.